 All postgraduate researchers are required to initially take and complete a Postgraduate Certificate in Research Methods to support the development of their project and their education as researchers.
 The university and the school also offer a range of further research training events, postgraduate researcher-led seminars, conferences and summer schools, which will continue your training opportunities throughout your programme.
 You will also receive updates on opportunities to participate in training offered through other universities and bodies.

 This diverse range of events helps to ensure that you gain the skills and confidence you need to underpin your research journey.
 You are also encouraged to attend national and international academic conferences in the latter stages of your research to present your ideas, and receive feedback at such events.
 The university and school also foster publication opportunities, where, with the help of your supervisors, you may want to submit journal articles as part of your researcher development.
 There are active research centres and groups researching a range of issues, including services marketing, consumption and retailing, HR, HRD, leadership and enterprise.

 The University of Gloucestershire Business School is located in a brand-new, state-of-the-art home at our Oxstalls campus in Gloucester.
 The £18 million development is home to our Business, Marketing, Human Resource Management, Law and Accounting and Finance courses.
-Find out more about the new Business School and other developments with our virtual fly-through video and see where you could be taking your next steps towards a career in business.
+Find out more about the School of Business and Technology and see where you could be taking your next steps towards a career in business.

 This research contributes to the research priority area Applied Business and Technology.

 - MA or MSc by Research/MRes: at least a 2.1 honours degree or equivalent